Roofing

 Material estimate: Number of tiles = (roof area / area per tile) × 1.10 (10% waste allowance).

 Ridge tiles are laid with laps in accordance with the manufacturer's instructions (typically ~50 mm) and fixed with screws.
 Verge details seal the sides.
-Gutters are sized to the rainfall intensity — a rough rule of thumb is 1 m of gutter per 25 m² of roof area (varies considerably with local rainfall intensity and roof geometry).
+Gutters and downpipes are sized to the drained roof area, the local rainfall intensity and the number and size of downpipes — not by gutter length.
+A long gutter with one small outlet can still overflow, so size the gutter and outlets from a rainwater-drainage calculation or the manufacturer's capacity tables for your rainfall region.

 Gutters and Downpipes